Coherent-Partners/spark-ts-sdk/docs/batches.md

 ### Returns

-If no chunks are available to pull, the method will return the status of the batch pipeline.
+If no chunks are available to pull, the method will return the status of the pipeline.
 Otherwise, it will return the output data for each chunk and any warnings or errors that may have occurred during processing.
-The current status of the batch pipeline will also be included in the response.
+The current status of the pipeline will also be included in the response.

 ```json